friedegg796/Islamified-Twilight/README.md

 Makes The Twilight Forest more clearly Halal, intended to be used with the Islamicraft Resourcepack.

-Removes the faces of the Twilight Mobs, removes any references to "magic", and (SHOULD HAVE) obliterated the Music in both the background and Music Discs.
+Removes the faces of the Twilight Mobs, removes any references to "magic", and (SHOULD HAVE) removed the Music in both the background and Music Discs.

-Also added a few reminders to the tips (The ones I saw as just useless, that is).
+Also made some of the Twilight Tips be reminders instead.

 The Github repo containing this (Yes I put it in a Github repo I don't really know where else to put it) can be found [here](https://github.com/friedegg796/Islamified-Twilight)

-The Modrinth link (This is for people on Github) is [here](https://modrinth.com/resourcepack/islamified-twilight)
+## I got a question/suggestion/problem
+Make an [issue](https://github.com/friedegg796/Islamified-Twilight/issues), I'll check it inshaAllah.

-## Why?
+### Why?

 Ok so like free good deeds, cuz it prevents the entirity of the Twilight Forest from playing Music (To my knowledge), having a few reminders (if you can find them), and reconciling with the Muslims (No fighting over if Minecraft is Halal or not is what I intend with these packs)